 So within the European Union, according to the CDO regulations, Parmigiano and Parmigiano-Reggiano are the same cheese.

-Parmigiano are primarily used for grating and in Italy are termed grana, meaning “grain,” referring to their granular textures.
+Parmigiano is primarily used for grating and in Italy are termed grana, meaning “grain,” referring to their granular textures.

 Within Italy, cheeses like Parmigiano-Reggiano are also called grana.